 * Flexible concurrent access to data.

-* Data consistency and integrity.
+* Data integrity

 * Automated distributed computation.

 * Currently works only with MySQL-compatible database.
 Support for other database backends is planned in the future.